 Gross Reservoir Expansion Project

 - Denver Water has a longstanding, highly effective and nationally recognized water conservation program because we know the value of water in a dry region.
-Conservation is a critical part of our future water supply plan.
+Promoting water efficiency is a critical part of our future water supply plan.